EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Background:

 Chemical speciation describes the distribution of an element amongst chemical species in a system.
-Such information is cruciual for understanding environmental fate and transport, bioavailabiliy and toxicity.
+Such information is crucial for understanding environmental fate and transport, bioavailabiliy and toxicity.
 Speciation analysis is meant to provide such information.
-However, because trace element concentrations are sometimes very low, speciation and sample matrix are complex, analytical technques are unfortunately not always effective for determining overall speciation.
+However, because trace element concentrations are sometimes very low, speciation and sample matrix are complex, analytical techniques are unfortunately not always effective for determining overall speciation.
 In these cases, it may be useful to identify the various classes of species of an element in order to determine their summed concentration in each class.
 Such fractionation can be based on different class properties, such as their solubility, affinity, size or molecular mass, to name only few.
-In certain situations, the fractions can be analyzed further for individual species based on subsequent analyses and calculations.
+In certain situations, the fractions can be analysed further for individual species based on subsequent analyses and calculations.

 In cases, where analytical techniques cannot obtain the full species distribution, the determination of the chemical speciation relies on the use of analytical methods in conjunction with chemical speciation models.